Let me show you how to transform the decor you already have by mud painting. Yes, actual mud! You will love this easy and cheap DIY!

 Step 1 of Mud Painting: Paint Planter

+Once the paint is dry on your planter, it’s time to make some mud.
 Unless it just rained, dig up some dirt and mix it with water.
-My mixture was fairly thick to help with texture.
-I should have taken out the bigger clumps to avoid the paint from chipping off.
+I decided to leave my mixture fairly thick, like a smoothie, for more of a textured look.
+However, be sure to take out the bigger clumps or small rocks to avoid the paint from chipping off later.

 Step 3 of Mud Painting: Smear Mud on Planter

 Once you are happy with the consistency of the mud, it’s time to get messy!
 Coat the entire planter with the muddy mixture.
 You could use a brush, but I urge you to channel your inner child and use your hands.
 Using your hands is a lot quicker too!

 Again, if I was to do this over, I would remove the bigger clumps to avoid the paint from chipping as much in the next step.

 Step 4 of Mud Painting: Let Mud dry in the Sun

 Once your planter is completely covered with mud, set the planter in a sunny area to dry.
 It shouldn’t take more than a couple of hours for the mud to dry.
 If you are in a crunch (or impatient), try using a blow dryer to speed up the drying process.